Northern Light (pilot boat): Second Northern Light

-The Northern Light en route to Arctic on 30 Apr 1927.
+Northern Light en route to the Arctic on 30 Apr 1927.

-On 20 January 1927, another boat named the Northern Light, was built in W. F. Stone & Sons shipyard in Oakland, California, as a yacht for John Borden, a rich Chicago banker.
+On 20 January 1927, another boat named Northern Light, was built in W. F. Stone & Sons shipyard in Oakland, California, as a yacht for John Borden, a rich Chicago banker.
 On 21 April 1927, Borden took her to the Arctic on an expedition for the Field Museum of Chicago to collect Kodiak bear and polar bear and other zoological specimens.
 Borden, his wife, several friends and a crew of eight.
-In December 1928, Borden's wife wrote a book about the Arctic trip on the Northern Light, called "The Cruise of the Northern Light."
+In December 1928, Borden's wife wrote a book about the Arctic trip on Northern Light, called "The Cruise of the Northern Light."
 It was the first book in which a woman recorded her experiences in the Arctic.

 The Boston pilot-boat Liberty, was built in Gloucester, Massachusetts, in 1896.
-She was in pilot service until 1934, when she was replaced by the Northern Light on 15 May 1934.
-The Northern Light, was bought by the Boston Pilot's Association to serve as a pilot-boat for the Boston Harbor.
+She was in pilot service until 1934, when she was replaced by Northern Light on 15 May 1934.
+Northern Light, was bought by the Boston Pilot's Association to serve as a pilot-boat for the Boston Harbor.
 She was changed over to be pilot boat and served from 1934 to 1941.
 Charles Francis Adams was a distinguished guest when she was in pilot service.
 As Secretary of the Navy, he was interested in her construction.

 End of service

-The Northern Light, was sold to the United States Army in 1941 during World War II.
-The Roseway was a replacement for the Northern Light when she was sold.
+Northern Light, was sold to the United States Army in 1941 during World War II.
+Roseway was a replacement for Northern Light when she was sold.